What Size Dumpster for Roof Tear-Off?

 • Max weight - Absolute limit (exceeding requires second dumpster)

-A dumpster cannot be loaded beyond max weight - the hauler will refuse pickup or charge for a second trip.
+A dumpster cannot be loaded beyond max weight.
+The hauler will refuse pickup or charge for a second trip.
 If your debris falls between included and max weight, overage fees apply.
 According to EREF landfill tipping fee data, overage rates typically range from $50-100 per ton depending on your region.

 Overage Fee = (Your Weight - Included Weight) × Local Overage Rate

-• 4 tons is under max (5 tons) ✓ - pickup allowed
+• 4 tons is under max (6 tons) ✓ - pickup allowed

 • Overage = 4 − 3 = 1 ton over included weight